The skyline of edmonton with a bridge over a river.

 Its definitely a focus of the hydrogen hub, and it’s building on those pilots and moving quickly to scale up demand across the transportation sector, such as Class 8 trucks, whether it’s hydrogen fuel-cell trucks or dual-fuel opportunities to convert diesel trucks and allow them also to use hydrogen, reducing costs and accelerating the transition.
 It is opening up massive demand for hydrogen and improving overall economics.

-Are there other ways you can ensure other regions of Canada have similar growth opportunities?
+Are there other ways you can ensure other Regions of Canada have similar growth opportunities?

-Long-haul trucking is popular across the country, but other industries can take advantage of the hydrogen economy in other regions.
+Long-haul trucking is popular across the country, but other industries can take advantage of the hydrogen economy in other Regions.
 The marine industry, for example, in British Columbia or Atlantic Canada, manufacturing industries across central Canada, and Alberta.
 There are opportunities across the board, whether in Alberta or Ontario, Quebec or British Columbia.
 There is fantastic potential to keep the economy growing.

 Being involved in public policy, what are some of the key lessons you think have been taken on board by policymakers around the world.

-By being active in public policy and driving innovation and regional development, we will make the energy transition happen in a way that is appropriate for each region.
+By being active in public policy and driving innovation and Regional development, we will make the energy transition happen in a way that is appropriate for each Region.
 We are confident this movement is genuine and will be seeing gaining purchase, all the way to the top of the political sphere and right down to action-oriented programs and pilot projects.

 What key message about the hydrogen economy you have seen that is gaining momentum?